pimbrouwers/hydrogen/readme.md

 # Hydrogen CSS

 Hydrogen is a modular CSS foundation designed for minimalists with a powerful collection of components and utility classes.

-Hydrogen is entriely _unbiased_ and offering up only a starting point with the **intention** of being overriden.
+The aim of this project to allow for beautiful front-end's to be developed quickly.

 [![npm](https://img.shields.io/npm/v/hydrogen-css.svg)](https://www.npmjs.com/package/hydrogen-css)